shrocky2/Alexa_TiVo/README.md

 TiVo.py is the real code that is used to actually change the TiVo Channels

-Step 4: Have Alexa discover new devices (so it learns what channels are programmed)
+Step 4: Have Alexa discover new devices
 ----------------------------------------------------------------------------------

-Step 5: Setup pi to autostart programs everytime pi boots up
+Step 5: Setup your pi to start our program everytime the pi boots up
 ----------------------------------------------------------------------------------
 type: sudo nano /etc/rc.local